-Every year on Memorial Day Weekend descendents of the city’s earliest Greek settlers commemorate their heritage with a festival celebrating all things pan-Hellenic.
-This year’s Greek Festival runs from May 23-25.
+Every year on Memorial Day Weekend, descendants of the city’s earliest Greek settlers commemorate their heritage with a festival celebrating all things pan-Hellenic.
+This year’s 42nd Annual Greek Festival runs from May 22-24.

 The festival is held on the grounds of Holy Trinity Greek Orthodox Cathedral on Robert E. Lee Boulevard adjacent to Bayou St. John.
 The church, with its distinctive, round, Byzantine-style dome, is a local landmark and is the center for Greek faith and culture in New Orleans.

 Aficionados of souvlaki, baklava, dolma (stuffed grape leaves), spanakopita (spinach pie), and gyro sandwiches (pita bread pockets stuffed with lamb, pork and zesty sauce) will find more than their share of it at the New Orleans Greek Festival.
 These and dozens of other unique food specialties will be served up.

 Fans of Greek music, especially the distinctive sounds of the bouzouki guitar, will find more than their share of that too, as Hellenic dancers in colorful native costumes sway to the driving rhythms.
 Don’t be surprised if you hear shouts of “Opa!”